Market Outlook

 Keta Salmon:

-The market for Keta Salmon has slightly increased due to the USA’s expanded ban on Russian seafood processed in other countries.
+The Keta Salmon market has seen a slight increase due to the USA’s expanded ban on Russian seafood processed in other countries.
+Wild salmon season will begin to kick off in full swing in the next several weeks.
 Short Term: Price increasing

 Chilean Salmon: